-Hoan Kiem Lake, or often known as Ho Guom, is famous for its an ancient turtle tower on a small island and exciting attractions such as Ngoc Son Temple, The Huc Bridge, and But Tower.
+Hoan Kiem Lake, often known as Ho Guom, is famous for its ancient turtle tower on a small island and exciting attractions such as Ngoc Son Temple, The Huc Bridge, and But Tower.

-Also, it’s chill and relaxing to walk along the lake or sit on the benches and enjoy the nature.
+Also, it’s chill and relaxing to walk along the lake or sit on the benches and enjoy nature.

 There are many places to eat around Hoan Kiem Lake, but if you’re looking for a nice restaurant with a beautiful view, you can get to Dong Kinh Nghia Thuc Square.

 This building is located on Dinh Tien Hoang street corner, offering a stunning view of the capital.
 There are different restaurants in this building, so you will have plenty of choices.